the region

 wukalina Walk begins and ends in Launceston but mainly takes place on our traditional homelands in the beautiful northeast corner of Lutruwita/Tasmania.

-Guests spend two nights at Wukalina/Mt William National Park and one night at the most northern point of Larapuna/Bay of Fires.
-The name Bay of Fires became associated with the area after Europeans witnessed the sight of hundreds of our cultural and camp fires along this coastline.
+Our Walk operates at Wukalina/Mt William National Park and Larapuna/Bay of Fires.
+The name Bay of Fires became associated with the area after a British captain witnessed hundreds of cultural burns and camp fires along this coastline in the late 1700s.
 That was back when we were living our best lives, freely practicing culture, speaking language and managing Country.

-For historic context, here’s a short overview from the Aboriginal Elders (Launceston) website.
+For more historic context, here’s a short overview from the Aboriginal Elders (Launceston) website.

 Colonisation continues to deeply affect us but we know our obligations and responsibilities to Palawa Country.
-One way we honour and protect Country is to educate and enlighten others – guests, travellers we meet (most often at Eddystone Point), government bodies and local property/business owners – to the profound spiritual, cultural and historic significance of the area.
+One of the ways we honour and protect Country is educating and enlightening others – guests, travellers we meet (most often at Eddystone Point), state government organisations and local property/business owners – to the profound spiritual, cultural and historic significance of the area.

-The Walk is always working to build healthy and culturally safe relationships with regional tourism organisations Visit Northern Tasmania and East Coast Tourism as well as Tasmania Parks & Wildlife Service in northern Lutruwita/Tasmania.
+Although our values, as an Aboriginal-owned venture, aren’t the same as those of mainstream businesses and organisations, the Walk is always working to build healthy and culturally safe relationships with regional tourism bodies Visit Northern Tasmania and East Coast Tourism as well as Tasmania Parks & Wildlife Service in northern Lutruwita/Tasmania.

 When it comes to local suppliers, we naturally prioritise other Blak-owned ventures or those who actively employ and support Aboriginal people.
 We buy our yula (muttonbird) from Lowery’s Trefoil Island Mutton Birds, other meat products (especially wallaby and possum) from Lenah Game Meats in South Launceston and our seafood from Launceston-based Hammonds and Kyeema.